robovm/robovm-docs/en/tutorials/navigation-basics/navigation-basics.md

 [:6:] The `getEditedName()` method returns the modified name as entered into the text field by the user.
 We'll call this when we save the changes.

-[:7:] The `getIndex()` method returns the list index of the name that's being edited.
-We'll call this when we save the changes.
+[:7:] The `getIndex()` method returns the list index of the name that is being edited.
+We will call this when we save the changes.

 [:8:] The `setTextField()` method is an outlet via which we get a reference to the text field in the editing scene.